HewlettPackard/oneview-redfish-toolkit/README.md

 ## SDK Documentation

-The latest version of the SDK documentation can be found in the [SDK Documentation section] (https://hewlettpackard.github.io/oneview-redfish-toolkit/index.html).
+The latest version of the SDK documentation can be found in the [SDK Documentation section](https://hewlettpackard.github.io/oneview-redfish-toolkit/index.html).

 ## Logging